JenisH505/djangoapi/README.md

     const { name, value } = e.target
     setFormData({ ...formData, [name]: value })
   };
     - const [successMessage, setSuccessMessage] = useState(''): This line declares a state variable named successMessage and a                    corresponding      function setSuccessMessage to update it.
     - const [errorMessage, setErrorMessage] = useState(''): Similarly, this line declares a state variable named errorMessage and a               corresponding function setErrorMessage to update it.
     - const handleChange = (e) => { ... }: This is the definition of the handleChange function, which is an event handler for form input          changes.

+  * const handleSubmit = async (e) => {
+    e.preventDefault();
+    try {
+      const response = await axios.post('http://127.0.0.1:8000/auth/api/signup/', formData)

+      setSuccessMessage('Account created successfully')
+      setErrorMessage('')
+      window.location.href = '/login'
+    } catch (error) {
+      console.error('Error:', error)
+      if (error.response) {
+        console.log('Response data:', error.response.data)
+        console.log('Response status:', error.response.status)
+        console.log('Response headers:', error.response.headers)
+      }
+      setErrorMessage(error.message)
+      setSuccessMessage('')
+    }

+- e.preventDefault(): Prevents the default form submission behavior of refreshing the page.
+- A try-catch block is used to handle errors:
+- Inside try:
+    - An async POST request is made using axios to the signup API endpoint, passing the formData state as the request body.
+    - If successful, the successMessage state is updated to 'Account created successfully' and errorMessage is cleared.
+    - The user is redirected to the /login page using window.location.href.